How to Set Up a Twitter Account

 Please share this page with your friends and colleagues!
 You can use our easily printable PDF version, available below:

-How To Set Up a Twitter Account (101 KB)
+How To Set Up a Twitter Account (2659 KB)

-- What you enter in the “name” field depends on what exactly you plan to use this Twitter account for.
-Are you setting up a Twitter account for the entire company that will represent your comp any on Twitter?
+What you enter in the “name” field depends on what exactly you plan to use this Twitter account for.
+Are you setting up a Twitter account for the entire company that will represent your company on Twitter?
 Then, you should put your company’s name in the name field.
 Alternatively, will you use this Twitter account as representing yourself?
 Then, you should put your own name in the field.
 When you are finished, click “Sign up for Twitter.”

 - In the Bio field, write a short description of either your company or what you do, depending on what you will use the Twitter account for.
 Include keywords that Twitter users may use to search for businesses of your type.

-- When you are done, click Save.
+- When you are done, click Save changes.